 Tuition fees for home/EU students commencing their studies in September 2018 will be £9,250.
 Future inflationary increases may also be applied to each subsequent year of your course, subject to government regulations on fee increases.
 Tuition fees for international students will be £22,000 per annum.
 For general information please see the undergraduate finance pages.

 You will receive a significant tuition fee discount for the exchange year.

-Additional costs for the year abroad include accommodation, food, textbooks, health insurance and travel.
-You may be eligible for additional financial support from your LEA.
+Additional costs for the year abroad may include accommodation, textbooks, insurance, visas and travel.
+Please visit the appropriate country website for visa costs.
+You may be required to provide evidence of sufficient financial support during your stay.

 In addition, Alliance MBS will award a range of Social Responsibility Scholarships to UK/EU and international students.
 These awards are worth £2,000 per year across three years of study.
 You must achieve AAA at A-level (or equivalent) and be able to demonstrate a significant contribution and commitment to social responsibility.
 The School will also award a number of International Stellar Scholarships to international students achieving AAA at A-level (or equivalent).
 Additional eligibility criteria apply - please see our scholarship pages for full details.